-Almost all hip pain and back pain during pregnancy is simply a symptom of your changing body, not something that will stick around once the baby is out.
+Almost all hip pain during pregnancy (and back pain at that) is simply a symptom of your changing body, not something that will stick around once the baby is out.
 (You might have hip and/or back pain then, too, but that will have more to do with the birth and/or carrying around an infant than pregnancy.)

 That said, there comes a point when enough is enough.
 “It is always important to check in with a doctor or midwife if you are experiencing intensified pain that stops you in your tracks and/or becomes worse or doesn’t let up,” says former dancer and veteran prenatal massage therapist, Ellen Giglio, who is based in New York City.
 “Typical pregnancy symptoms tend to come and go with the hormonal and structural changes, but severe pain or discomfort that doesn’t let up could be a red flag.”